cfpb/consumerfinance.gov/docs/development-tips.md

 !!! note
     After running `gulp build` the site's assets are copied over to `cfgov\static_built`, ready to be served by Django.

+### TIP: Installing new frontend dependencies
+- Use `yarn add new_dep@se.m.ver` to install new dependencies.
+- If you can't do this for some reason or are looking to freshen all dependencies, you will need to edit `.yarnrc`, commenting out the two included flags before proceeding with your installation or update.
+- In the rare but observed case that `yarn add new_dep@se.m.ver` doesn't add every needed package to the offline cache, you likely need to first run `yarn cache clean`.